 Those who dissent are “deplatformed” and shunned.
 Those who argue for free speech are called bigots—and worse.
 Those who vainly try to examine both sides of an issue are now considered haters who are triggering those compelled to hear an alternative viewpoint that could make them feel threatened or victimized.
 In short, reasoned and respectful conversation is now a tool of oppression because it does not automatically validate us—and might even require revisiting one’s opinion.

 Our supposed tolerance has instead muted our discussions and dulled our critical thinking skills.
-The hive mind that now rules our discourse is unlikely—and likely unwilling—to recognize the fatal flaw inherent a culture ruled by perpetual mob outrage that allows for no defense, no appeal, and no clemency.
+The hive mind that now rules our discourse is unlikely—and likely unwilling—to recognize the fatal flaw inherent in a culture ruled by perpetual mob outrage that allows for no defense, no appeal, and no clemency.
 We instead move within a day from accusation to public retribution, insisting that the object of today’s wrath grovel piteously as they are pummeled for expressing a thought that might imply a judgment or criticism, engaging in an action that might call their adherence to today’s orthodoxy into question, or failing to anticipate one of the many and sundry ways their behavior or beliefs might be misconstrued.

 For reasons that might escape our understanding, this daily horror (driven to new and terrifying heights by 21st century technology) actually makes many supremely happy.
 Like the pious witch burners of old, they rejoice in stamping out that which might interfere the heaven on earth that they are obsessively striving to create—while actually trapping us all in a hell of never ending suspicion and conflict.